-- Spinal adjustments– Chiropractic manipulation can free restricted movement in the spine and restores misaligned bodies to their proper position allowing for full range of movement and comfort.
-Spinal adjustments reduce nerve irritability that is responsible for inflammation, pain, and other symptoms related to sciatica.
+- Spinal adjustments– Chiropractic manipulation can free restricted movement in the spine and restores misaligned bodies to their proper position allowing for a full range of movement and comfort.
+Spinal adjustments reduce nerve irritability which is responsible for inflammation, pain, and other symptoms related to sciatica.

 Surgery is recommended if your sciatic pain lasts for more than three months and does not respond to other treatments.
 The type of surgery depends on the cause of your sciatica pain.
 To remove fragments of a herniated disc compressing the nerve, you may need to undergo a microdiscectomy.
 Your doctor may also recommend a lumbar laminectomy to widen the spinal cord and reduce pressure on the nerves in the lower back.